Essays – Preparing to Write the Great Literary Story

 In the back story, there is a slowing down of front story action without back story contributing to front story in any special way.
 For most writing, back story is more detrimental than additive when it is not necessary to advance front story.

 Humor, in it’s many forms, is different for every human.
-Authors need to be aware of the mysteries of humor.
-Irony is a form of humor where what happens is not what might be expected).
-To incorporate irony in prose, in depth exploration of human needs and expectations as well as a clear understanding of social interactions are needed.
+Authors need to be aware of the mysteries of irony and humor in general.
+Irony is a form of humor where what happens is not what might be expected.
+To incorporate irony in prose, in depth exploration of human needs and expectations as well as a clear understanding of social interactions of the story time are needed.
 The study of irony is time well spent for the writer of literary fiction.